danielamitay/DACircularProgress/README.md

 [self.view addSubview:self.progressView];
 ```

-- You can also use IB by adding a UIView outlet and setting its class to `DACircularProgress`
+- You can also use Interface Builder by adding a `UIView` element and setting its class to `DACircularProgress`

 ## Notes